DSLeonard-coding/VolumeBuilders/README.md

 ## BoxBuilder
-The ability to define parts with arbitrary z-offset was so useful that it has been added to basic box shapes as well, using the \link DLG4::VolumeBuilders::CreateBoxBuilder()  \endlink method.
+The ability to define parts with arbitrary z-offset was so useful that it has been added to basic box shapes as well, using the \link DLG4::VolumeBuilders::CreateCenteredBoxBuilder()  \endlink and related methods.
 The example below from src/Geometries/ConstructBoxExample.cc demostrates multiple boxes arranged with faces set relative to z=0, including one rotated around its offset center.
 Select BoxExample from the demo for the live example: